pcouy/pcouy.github.io/_posts/2023-03-11-turning-rpi-into-external-monitor-driver.md

 Note that I used a resolution of 1920x1200 because this is the resolution of the monitor I'm using.
 If you are following along, you will need to change this to fit your actual screen resolution.

-After enabling the virtual monitor using `arandr` (a graphical frontend for `xrandr`), I modified the `-video_size` and `-i` options in my ffmpeg command to grab the virtual display.
-This worked as intended and it effectively extended my laptop's display to the Pi-drived monitor.
+After enabling the virtual monitor using `arandr` (a graphical frontend for `xrandr`), I modified the `-video_size` and `-i` options in my `ffmpeg` command to grab the virtual display.
+This worked as intended and it effectively extended my laptop's display to the Pi-driven monitor.

 ### Wrapping `xrandr`